-We hope you’ve enjoyed learning about the relationship between food and our minds, brain and bodies.
-In these weeks we have touched on numerous different topics.
-The neurosciences and neurobiology probably had the greatest share of the courses, but in weeks 2 and 3 psychology had a robust presence as well.
+Over the past 5 weeks, we have touched on numerous topics.
+Neurosciences and neurobiology probably had the greatest share of the courses, but in weeks 2 and 3 psychology had a strong presence too.

-This interplay and multiplicity of arguments give you a good idea of what happens every day in a neuroscience department.
+This interplay and complexity of arguments give you a good idea of what happens every day in a neuroscience department.
 Clinical psychologists, neuroscientists, medical doctors and biologists all try to understand the same phenomenon, but with very different tools and from very different points of views.

 See you soon!